mohamedshaltout58/Final-Project-Infra-structure/README.md

       kubectl get all -n devops-tools

 - From service get EXTERNAL-IP and attach port number :8080 then copy it to your browser to open jenkins GUI
-- Now deploy the slave jenkins to your private-vm from [slave-jenkins](jenkins-deployment/slave-jenkins/) directory
+- Now deploy the slave jenkins to your private-vm from [slave-jenkins](jenkins-deployment/slave-jenkins/) directory and you can find the dockerfile i used to build the images used in the slave-jenkins deployment

       kubectl apply -f [file-name]
 - In slave-node pod we should first make some configurations inside it